Ribbon Ridge AVA

+Willamette Valley AVA Group, on behalf of local wineries and growers proposing the viticultural area named "Ribbon Ridge."

-The Ribbon Ridge AVA is an American Viticultural Area, that is, a recognized wine-grape growing region, in Yamhill County, Oregon.
-The smallest AVA in Oregon, it is entirely contained within the Chehalem Mountains AVA, which in turn is entirely contained within the Willamette Valley AVA.
-Only about 3350 acre in area, the Ridge lies midway between the towns of Newberg and Gaston, at the northwest end of the Chehalem Mountains.
-The AVA has about 620 acre of vines planted on 36 vineyards and a dozen wineries.
-It is estimated that between 1000 acre and 1400 acre of the region is suitable for planting.
+Oregon's smallest AVA is entirely contained within the Chehalem Mountains AVA and both are sub-appellations within the Willamette Valley AVA.
+The 3350 acre Ribbon Ridge lies midway between the towns of Newberg and Gaston, at the northwest end of the Chehalem Mountains cultivaing about 620 acre under vine on 36 vineyards sourcing a dozen wineries.
+It is estimated that between 1000 and 1400 acre are suitable for cultivating premium wine grapes.
+The appellation is known for its exceptional Pinot Noir wine, with 90% of its vineyards planted with that varietal.

 The appellation is known for its exceptional Pinot noir wine, and 90% of its vineyards are planted with that grape variety.
 As Wine Enthusiast commented, "the area creates aromatic Pinots with exceptional structure, balance and dark red and black fruits, driven by bright acidity, often with an underpinning of salty seashell minerality."

-Geography

-Aligned generally North-South, Ribbon Ridge is 3.5 miles (5.6 km) long and 1.75 miles (2.8 km) wide.
-It is geographically isolated, separated from the adjacent hills by creek valleys.
-The Ridge is defined by these local geographic boundaries and an uplift of ocean sediment.
-The Ridge is located at about 45° 21' N latitude and 123° 04' W longitude, with an elevation about 700 feet.

-The official AVA application for the ridge noted its "topographic isolation" and "island-like appearance—a distinct geological formation of eastward-tilted, marine sedimentary strata that dates to the upper Eocene geological era."
-From climate and geographical considerations, the vineyard sites face southeast and southwest.
-In this orientation, the morning fogs tend to linger on the Ridge, allowing for milder temperatures in the summer.

 History

-Located between Newberg and Gaston, the Ribbon Ridge AVA is isolated from other nearby hills by creek valleys.
-Several of the 36 vineyards and wineries of the region are indicated.
+Ribbon Ridge, located between Newberg and Gaston, is isolated from other nearby hills by creek valleys.
+Its 36 vineyards and wineries are indicated.

-Colby Carter, an early settler from Missouri, named Ribbon Ridge in 1865, and the ridge has been known by that name ever since.
-The first official use of the Ribbon Ridge name dates to 1888 with the creation of Ribbon Ridge School District No. 68.
+Ribbon Ridge was named in 1865 by Colby Carter, an early settler from Missouri, and known by that name ever since.
+The first official use of the name dates to 1888 with the creation of Ribbon Ridge School District No. 68 by Yamhill County Schools.
+The school opened its doors in 1889 with 24 pupils from the farms and cabins atop the ridge that lies between Chehalem Creek to the west and the creek known locally as Dopp Creek to the east.
+In 1891, Yamhill County School Superintendent L.H.
+Baker told a McMinnville newspaper that Ribbon Ridge School District No. 68 "is making a good start.
+A comfortable and well-furnished schoolhouse has been built."
+The school was still in use through at least 1953.
+Ribbon Ridge School is referenced on several maps submitted as evidence supporting this petition.